top of page

 As your student progresses, include time for:

-Outside validation (like community college grades or standardized tests) helps strengthen your homeschooler’s transcript.
+Outside validation (like dual enrollment grades or standardized tests) helps strengthen your homeschooler’s transcript and helps dispell the possible "mom-inflated-these-grades" perception.

 Step 4: Be Flexible but Intentional

-Your student’s interests, strengths, and goals may shift—and that’s okay.
+Your student’s interests, strengths, and goals may shift - and that’s okay.
 A four-year plan is a guide, not a prison.
 Adjust as needed while keeping your long-term goals in mind.
-Keep good records, track credits each year, and review the plan (with your student!) annually.
+Keep good records, track credits each year, stay on top of course descriptions, and review the plan (with your student!) annually.

 Need Help?